What's the difference between Corporate Housing and Traditional Rentals?

 “A busy man who works long hours appreciates good-service more than an idle man”

-Corporate Housing is a more efficient solution for a tenant staying for a duration of 1 to 6 months.
-It does not require the tenant to get involved in the maintenance and Housekeeping aspects.
-Traditional residential leases work better for those who are staying for 1 to 2 years and are willing to put in hands-on effort in the daily upkeep of the apartment.
+Corporate Housing is a more efficient solution for a tenant looking for contract flexibility and short-term leases.
+It does not require the tenant to get involved in the aspects of regular maintenance and weekly housekeeping.
+Traditional residential leases work better for those who are staying for 1 to 2 years and are willing to put in hands-on effort in the daily upkeep of the apartment, which business travelers may not have the capacity for.

-In a traditional lease, the renter is typically dealing with the landlord when negotiating the terms of the rental prior to the move in.
+In a traditional lease, the renter is typically dealing with the landlord when negotiating the terms of the rental prior to the move-in.
 After the move-in, the landlord continues to be the negotiating party for maintenance issues.
-Dealing with the individual landlord directly frequently leads to unpleasant exchanges because landlords come from a “house-proud” perspective looking at things from too personal a lens.
-Tenant’s come more from an efficiency angle where they would like to simply get things fixed.
+Dealing with the individual landlord directly frequently leads to unpleasant exchanges because landlords come from a “house-proud” perspective, looking at things from too personal a lens.
+Tenants come more from an efficiency angle where they would like to simply get things fixed.
+With serviced apartments, you get to enjoy prompt maintenance services, even if guests have short-term rentals.

 - Use a corporate apartment for 1 to 6-month stays